Capture Your Social Isolation Stories

 - Challenge friends to have their own project on the same or different themes and keep each other accountable

-Many photography or creative art sites have challenges or opportunity for sharing.
+Many photography or creative art sites have challenges or opportunities for sharing.
 If you are seeking inspiration for your own photo project, you might like:

 Share your projects